zyd98123/DCDM/README.md

-# DPDM
+# DCDM
-This is a public code repository for DPDM
+This is a public code repository for DCDM